Top earners would fare best under Trump's tax plan, new analysis finds

 House and Senate Republicans still haven't written legislation that would implement the tax plan.
 Before they do that, they will try to pass a budget through both chambers that paves the way for the Senate to consider tax cuts through an expedited "reconciliation" process that requires just 50 votes.

-Emily Schillinger, the communications director for the tax-writing House Ways and Means Committee, slammed the Tax Policy Center's findings Friday.
+Texas Rep. Kevin Brady, the chairman of the House's tax-writing Ways and Means Committee, slammed the Tax Policy Center's findings Friday.

-Note: CORRECTION (Sept.
-30, 9:50 a.m.): An earlier version of this article misattributed a statement criticizing the Tax Policy Center's analysis.
-The statement was from Rep. Kevin Brady, not his spokesperson Emily Schillinger.